 Current economic credit conditions have contributed to a slower than optimal business environment.
-Given liquidity and credit constraints in the markets, our business may suffer, should the credit markets not improve in the near future.
+As a result, our business may suffer, should the credit markets not improve in the near future.
 The direct impact of these conditions is not fully known.